MP Estate Planning UK

 When might HMRC ask to see trust paperwork and what does “sending” it mean in practice?

-HMRC can request trust paperwork where they need to check tax liability, confirm ownership or meet anti‑money laundering checks.
-“Sending” usually means uploading files to the Trust Registration Service (TRS) or providing documents by post or secure online agent service if they specifically ask.
-Keep originals safe and provide clear copies that match the information already on the register.
+HMRC can request trust paperwork when they need to check a tax liability, confirm ownership of trust assets or carry out anti‑money laundering checks.
+“Sending” usually means uploading files to the Trust Registration Service (TRS), or providing scanned copies by post or secure online agent service if HMRC specifically requests them.
+Always keep originals safe and provide clear copies that match the information already on the register.

 What is the Trust Registration Service and why do trustees face extra checks?

-The TRS is the digital register for trusts that HMRC uses to gather basic details about trustees, settlors and beneficiaries.
-Trustees face extra checks because the register supports anti‑money laundering rules and tax compliance.
+The TRS is HMRC’s digital register for trusts, used to gather basic details about trustees, settlors and beneficiaries.
+Under anti‑money laundering regulations (the 5th Money Laundering Directive), all UK express trusts must now be registered — including bare trusts, discretionary trusts and interest in possession trusts.
+Trustees face these checks because the register supports both AML compliance and tax administration.
 Accurate, up‑to‑date records help avoid queries and delays.
+Importantly, the TRS register is not publicly accessible.

 How does whether a trust is taxable change the information we must provide?

-If the trust is taxable for income tax, capital gains tax or inheritance tax, HMRC will expect more detailed financial and beneficiary information.
-Non‑taxable trusts still need certain identity and contact details on the register.
-When circumstances change and a trust becomes taxable, you must update the register promptly.
+If the trust is taxable — meaning it has income, chargeable gains or an inheritance tax liability — HMRC will expect more detailed financial and beneficiary information, and trustees must file a Self Assessment trust and estate tax return (SA900).
+Non‑taxable trusts still need to be registered with core identity and contact details on the TRS.
+When circumstances change and a trust becomes taxable, you must update the register promptly and HMRC will issue a Unique Taxpayer Reference (UTR).

 What key deadlines should trustees plan for, including the 90‑day rule?